Are you destined to get ripped off if you try to sell your Tiffany engagement ring or other Tiffany jewelry?

-A recently survey of nearly 8,000 consumers ranks Tiffany and Co. jewelry as having the highest ratings for luxury, as defined by measures including product quality, product distinctiveness, brand heritage, enduring appeal, status, exclusivity, and a feel-good factor.
+A recent survey of nearly 8,000 consumers ranks Tiffany and Co. jewelry as having the highest ratings for luxury, as defined by measures including product quality, product distinctiveness, brand heritage, enduring appeal, status, exclusivity, and a feel-good factor.

 After all, Holly Golightly wasn’t enamored with the famed breakfast spot for nothing!

 Like Audrey Hepburn’s iconic character, maybe you’re in possession of a Tiffany piece — and you know it wasn't cheap.
 The value of branded jewelry is typically higher than unsigned pieces, and Tiffany engagement rings are the most popular of all branded diamond rings.

 If it’s a piece you never wear, you might want to cash in on all that tradition and value, declutter your jewelry box, and sell it.